lingtalfi/kamille-installer-tool/notes/implementation-notes.md

 Importer
 -----------
 The importer role is to fetch distant modules, and put them in a given target directory.
+An importer is able a module and all its dependencies (i.e. the dependencies can also be imported by the same module).
 Importer have a full name, and aliases.

 ### solving module name conflicts